 For thousands of years, ginseng has been used in Asia as a natural supplement with amazing benefits for those who use it regularly.
 It is said that ginseng will boost the immune system, enhance vitality, increase physical endurance, increase mental alertness, and treat illnesses like colds, fevers, headaches, and vomiting.
-It is even believed to be an aphrodisiac, Ginseng is included in the Counterbalance Wake Up Energy Blend.
+It is even believed to be an aphrodisiac.

 Ginseng may be taken as tea, in capsules or liquid form from, some people eat the root itself.
 Ginseng is most commonly grown in Asia, particularly in China, Korea, and Japan.